 Scrum vs. Kanban – How to select the best agile methodology for you

 During the last years it became common to use agile methods in software development.
 The most widespread ones are Scrum and Kanban.
-The 2020 “State of Agile” survey found that a vast majority of companies (~65%) uses Scrum or Scrum hybrids.
+The “State of Agile” survey for 2020 for example found that a vast majority of companies (~75%) uses Scrum or Scrum hybrids.
 The second place is held by Kanban and “Scrumban” with about 15%.
 That is why we want to compare those two methodologies.

 The Agile Manifesto